TALKING TO THE POLICE

 Q: The police officer told me he would put a good word in with the DA if I talk to him/her.
 Should I talk?

-• "If you're cooperative, we'll work with the judge to make sure you're released on bail."
-Only your attorney can fight for your release on bond.
+"If you're cooperative, we'll work with the judge to make sure you're released on bail."
+Most people charged with crimes and granted bond, and police officers do not participate in most bond hearings.

-• "Once you get a lawyer involved, I can't help you."
-This is completely false.
+"Once you get a lawyer involved, I can't help you."
+Absolute nonsense

 If you are asked to provide a statement to police, you should immediately contact the Zuckerman Law Firm, LLC for a free confidential consultation at 412-447-5580.